NewsAppsUMD/first-django-app-umd/docs/index.rst

     </body>
   </html>

 Now we need to tell the index view in views.py to use this template.
-Open expenses/views.py and put the following code in it:
+Open foreclosures/views.py and put the following code in it:

 .. code-block:: python
   :emphasize-lines: 2,8

-  from django.shortcuts import render from expenses.models import Summary, Detail
+  from django.shortcuts import render from foreclosures.models import Summary, Detail

   def index(request):
     total_summaries = Summary.objects.count()
     total_detail = Detail.objects.count()
-    return render(request, 'expenses/index.html', context={'total_summaries': total_summaries, 'total_detail': total_detail})
+    return render(request, 'foreclosures/index.html', context={'total_summaries': total_summaries, 'total_detail': total_detail})

 Here we are using Django's `render` shortcut to send all the information we need to the template we made, including how to refer to the objects we've created.

 Let's update our template.
-Open expenses/templates/expenses/index.html and add the following:
+Open foreclosures/templates/foreclosures/index.html and add the following:

 .. code-block:: jinja
   :emphasize-lines: 7